luckyrider/deep-dive-into-spark/docs/architecture/spark-definitive-guide-notes.md

 * Computing engine
 * Libraries

+Spark is designed to support a wide range of data analytics tasks, ranging from simple data loading and SQL queries to machine learning and streaming computation, over the same computing engine and with a consistent set of APIs.

+Spark provides consistent, composable APIs that you can use to build an application out of smaller pieces or out of existing libraries.
+It also makes it easy for you to write your own analytics libraries on top.
+However, composable APIs are not enough: Spark’s APIs are also designed to enable high performance by optimizing across the different libraries and functions composed together in a user program.

+Why do we need a new engine and programming model for data analytics in the first place?
+As with many trends in computing, this is due to changes in the economic factors that underlie computer applications and hardware.

+Unfortunately, this trend in hardware stopped around 2005: due to hard limits in heat dissipation, hardware developers stopped making individual processors faster, and switched toward adding more parallel CPU cores all running at the same speed.
+This change meant that suddenly applications needed to be modified to add parallelism in order to run faster, which set the stage for new programming models such as Apache Spark.

+The AMPlab had worked with multiple early MapReduce users to understand the benefits and drawbacks of this new programming model, and was therefore able to synthesize a list of problems across several use cases and begin designing more general computing platforms.
+In addition, Zaharia had also worked with Hadoop users at UC Berkeley to understand their needs for the platform—specifically, teams that were doing large-scale machine learning using iterative algorithms that need to make multiple passes over the data.

 ## chapter 19.
 Performance Tuning
 Just as with monitoring, there are a number of different levels that you can try to tune at.
 For instance, if you had an extremely fast network, that would make many of your Spark jobs faster